 OUTSIDE PROJECTS:

 As at MICDS, I was as involved with projects outside the classroom at MIT.
 I loved team atmospheres and self driven projects.
-And so I found myself at times having to choose between spending a few more hours on a problem set to get a better grade, or to spend more time on something I could learn outside of the classroom
+And so I found myself at times having to choose between spending a few more hours on a problem set to get a better grade, or to spend more time on something I could learn outside of the classroom.

 Here’s one of my favorite example.
 MIT has an eighty year old tradition that at the end of your sophomore year, your entire class buys a class ring.
 It’s this obnoxious ring you see here.
 The thing is, in the engineering world, it’s the most recognized piece of jewelry.
 And every class assembled a committee of 10 students to design the ring as a representation of that class’s uniqueness.
 Some details of our ring design include: